ankit-rathi/blog_backup/_posts/2019-11-16-ai-for-everyone-course-review-key-takeaways.md

 layout: post
 description: All you need to know about this non-technical course in one blog-post
 categories: [markdown]
-title: “AI For Everyone”: Course Review & Key Takeaways
+title: AI For Everyone Course Review & Key Takeaways
 ---

 ![Courtesy: <https://www.deeplearning.ai/ai-for-everyone/>](https://cdn-images-1.medium.com/max/1200/0*nvcqeUmzwF-AhSq4.jpeg)